Robot Videos

 Better responses with knowledge graph metadata (2022, 3 minutes)

-This video shows a Furhat robot giving more intelligent responses by using metadata in a knowledge graph.
-When asked about restaurants that serve European cuisine, CityTalk uses subclassOf relationships in a taxonomy of cuisines and finds restaurants serving Italian cuisine.
-When asked about Asian cuisine, CityTalk finds restaurants serving Japanese, Chinese or Thai cuisines.
-The taxonomy was extracted from WikiData and added to the knowledge graph in a Neo4j database.
+A Furhat robot gives more intelligent responses using knowledge graph metadata.
+Asked about restaurants that serve European cuisine, CityTalk uses subclass relationships in a taxonomy of cuisines and finds restaurants serving Italian cuisine.
+Asked about Asian cuisine, CityTalk finds restaurants serving Japanese, Chinese or Thai cuisines.
+The taxonomy was extracted from WikiData.
+The video was shown at International Conference on Robot and Human Interactive Communication (RO-MAN 2022), Napoli, Italy, 2022.

 Conversational AI and knowledge graphs (2022, 4 minutes)